You want smart political talk without the meltdowns?

 We are going to be more agile.

-We are going to decentralize decision making to people that actually have expertise and aren't just policy experts.
+We are going to decentralize decision-making to people that actually have expertise and aren't just policy experts.

-Yeah, General Flynn's an army guy.
+You know, General Flynn's an Army guy.

-I was an army guy, you know, and I I think people generally say And I'm a Navy guy, and I just said that.
+I was an Army guy, you know, and I think people generally say.

-Yeah, yeah, we'll we'll give you your points later.
+Yeah, we'll give you your points later.

 People generally think of the Marines as kind of the guys who follow the orders, right?

-But I can tell you as somebody who was on the ground in Iraq and Afghanistan with those guys.
+But I can tell you, as somebody who was on the ground in Iraq and Afghanistan with those guys, they are the most innovative and creative guys.

 I mean, she brings this whole other dimension that Mike Flynn knows is necessary to be number one.